microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 As you can see, everything is working as expected.
 However, the current version of the page isn't really useful.
 We are indeed seeing a map, but it isn't displaying the exact location where the expense happened.
 We need to interact with the control in code to achieve this goal.
 If we explore [the documentation about the MapControl](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.maps.mapcontrol), we can see that it offers a method to center the map to a specifc point called **TrySetViewAsync()**.
 The method accepts multiple parameters, but the only required one are the coordinates of the location to display, provided with a [Geopoint](https://docs.microsoft.com/en-us/uwp/api/windows.devices.geolocation.geopoint) object.

-The Windows Community Toolkit does a good job in working with the **MapControl** and, as such, it provides some wrappers also for the most important classes which are required to work with it, including the **Geopoint** one.
+The Windows Community Toolkit does a good job in supporting the **MapControl** and, as such, it provides some wrappers also for the most important classes which are required to work with it, including the **Geopoint** one.
 We can find it inside the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace:

 ![](Geopoint.png)

 > If you look at the properties exposed by the **Geopoint** class, can you understand which is the challenge we're about to face?

-The **Geopoint** class requires gographic coordinates, like latitude and longitude.
+The **Geopoint** class represents geographic coordinates, like latitude and longitude.
 However, in our database we have only the information about the full address where the expense happened.
 How can we translate the address into coordinates?
 [If we look at the documentation of the Universal Windows Platform](https://docs.microsoft.com/en-us/windows/uwp/maps-and-location/geocoding), we can find that it offers a class called **MapLocationFinder** which supports geocoding (converting an address into coordinates) and reverse geocoding (converting coordinates into an address).

 Let's try to use it!